rlk/site/articles/deconvolve/index.md

 [![](license-divide.png)](license-divide.tif)

-That is not a step forward.
+That's not good.
 Looking again at `blur-fourier.tif`, above, note that there are areas of black.
 These are low-energy spectra in the blur kernel.
 Black is represented by very small values, and dividing by a very small value results in a very large value.
 The resulting high-energy spectra overpower the relatively low-energy signal that the deconvolution has produced, and the final spatial-domain image is useless.

-## Tuning
+## Weiner Deconvolution

 Fortunately, there's a solution in what's known as [Wiener deconvolution][wiener], a reformulation of the division operation to ensure that the result remains stable in the presense of small values in the frequency domain representation of the blur kernel.
 This reformulation provides a parameter that allows us to balance noise against deblurring.
 There are ways of choosing a good value for this parameter, but to keep it simple we'll go with trial and error.